Polynomial Matrix Inequality and Semidefinite Representation: Matrix sos-concavity

-is always nonnegative.
+is nonnegative everywhere.
 It has been proven in \cite{LNQY} that it is NP-hard to check the nonnegativity of bi-quadratic forms.
 Therefore, it must also be NP-hard to check the matrix concavity of quadratic $G(x)$. \end{proof}

 A stronger but easier checkable condition than matrix concavity is the so called matrix sos-concavity.
-We say $G(x)$ is {\it matrix sos-concave} if for every $\xi \in \re^m$, there exists a matrix polynomial $F_{\xi}(x)$ in $x$ such that \be - \nabla_{xx} (\xi^T G(x) \xi) = F_{\xi}(x)^T F_{\xi}(x). \ee The above $F_{\xi}(x)$ has $n$ columns but its number of rows might be different from $n$, and its coefficients of $x^\af$ depend on $\xi$.
+We say $G(x)$ is {\it matrix sos-concave} if for every $\xi \in \re^m$ there exists a matrix polynomial $F_{\xi}(x)$ in $x$ such that \be - \nabla_{xx} (\xi^T G(x) \xi) = F_{\xi}(x)^T F_{\xi}(x). \ee The above $F_{\xi}(x)$ has $n$ columns but its number of rows might be different from $n$, and its coefficients of $x^\af$ depend on $\xi$.
+Note that when $G(x)$ is quadratic, $G(x)$ is matrix concave if and only if it is matrix sos-concave.
+This is because $- \nabla_{xx} (\xi^T G(x) \xi)$ is independent of $x$, and for fixed $\xi$ it is positive semidefinite if and only if it is sos (Cholesky factorization).